 Yes, unsubscribing takes time, but it saves time in the long run.

-One other idea: Establish an email account strictly for “junk” or “fun” emails and keep all alerts silent.
+One other idea: Establish an email account strictly for “junk” or “fun” emails.
 Check that account only as time allows.

 2. Install a productivity app